pimpadev/lordflix/README.md

 ## 🚦 RUN LordFlix

-There are several default setups (and there will be some more in the future) depending on the configuration you want to make.
+There are several setups (and there will be some more in the future) depending on the configuration you want to make.
 Each of them has a short tutorial with explanations.

 - [Standard setup](docker-compose/README.md)
   - Do you want more privacity?
 [Setup with VPN](docker-compose/vpn/README.md)